yangwao/yangwao.github.io/vuepress2/docs/subhouse.md

-# SubHouse 🏡
+# SubHouse 🏡 -> SubWork

 - I've got that idea that would be amazing to have hackerhouses.
-Best, have nice audience inside of them.
+Best, have nice audience inside of them around niche.

 - Nurturing [Substrate](https://substrate.io/) influential founders at one place funded from [Polkadot](https://polkadot.network/)/[Kusama](https://kusama.network/) Treasury

+- Meanwhile since January, we've found place to bootstrap this in Bled, Slovenia, in April.
+It's at shopping mall, with 196sqm at sunny place with view on castle, just minute from lake.
+Opening is planned on fall 2022.
+- Things inside are evolving and preparing.
+We want you to have cozy stay at Julian Alps, while you will work on your unicorn idea.
+- We've already hosted over high signal 20+ folks during summer 2022.

 ### Inspiration
 Inspired by [HackBase coming from CCC / Hackerspaces movement](https://wiki.hackerspaces.org/Hackbase) & [CreatorCabins](https://twitter.com/creatorcabins)